 Install OpenAPS as per the documentation.
 While running the oref0-setup script you will be prompted to specify a CGM source.
 Enter “xdrip” (without the quotes).
 The setup script takes care of the rest!
 Follow the remainder of the setup script as normal.

 Connect your Android phone and your OpenAPS rig¶

-For the xDrip app on your Android phone to be able to send CGM data to xDripAPS on your OpenAPS rig, they need to be connected to the same “personal” network.
+For the xDrip/xDrip+ app on your Android phone to be able to send CGM data to xDripAPS on your OpenAPS rig, they both need to be connected to the same “personal” network.
 Note that an internet connection is not required - this solution allows you to loop without internet connectivity.